All Blog Posts

 dwellir auth login

-# Discover Ethereum endpoints as structured JSON
+# Discover Ethereum endpoints (TOON output in agent environments, JSON with --json)

-dwellir endpoints search ethereum --json
+dwellir endpoints search ethereum

 # Create an API key

-dwellir keys create --name my-agent-key --json
+dwellir keys create --name my-agent-key

 # Check usage and error logs

-dwellir usage summary --json
+dwellir usage summary

-dwellir logs errors --status-code 429 --json
+dwellir logs errors --status-code 429

 The CLI is also available via Homebrew, AUR, go install, and from source.